 If you are using Mozilla Firefox and HTML rendition type, to preview the letter as flattened PDF, ensure that you use the native browser plug-in and not the Acrobat plugin.
 To select the native browser plug-in, go to Mozilla Firefox’s settings and for content type PDF, select Preview in Firefox.

-If you find the flattened PDF preview to be satisfactory, tap Submit to submit the letter.
-Or to make changes to the letter, tap Exit Preview to go back to the Create Correspondence UI preview of the letter to make changes in the letter.
-When you tap Submit, if the Manage Letter Instance configuration is enabled on the Publish instance, the submit letter instance is generated.
+6. If you find the flattened PDF preview to be satisfactory, select Submit to submit the letter.
+Or, to change the letter, select Exit Preview to go back to the Create Correspondence UI preview of the letter to make changes in the letter.
+When you select Submit, if the Manage Letter Instance configuration is enabled on the Publish instance, the submit letter instance is generated.

 For more information, see Draft Instance under Saving drafts and submitting letter instances.

-You can also save the letter as a draft to make changes to the letter later.
+You can also save the letter as a draft to change the letter later.

-After making the required changes, you can either submit the letter from the HTML5 preview or tap Preview again to review the flattened PDF output.
+After making the required changes, you can either submit the letter from the HTML5 preview or select Preview again to review the flattened PDF output.

 For information on differences between HTML5 forms and PDF forms, see Feature differentiation between HTML5 forms and PDF forms.